tadayosi/issues/README.md

 # Issues

-Samples and reproducers for several projects
+Samples and reproducers for various projects.